alexhkurz/programming-languages/README.md

 ## Pioneers of Programming Languages

 (send me your favourite links to add):

+  - Documentary about [John von Neumann](https://www.youtube.com/watch?v=Y2jiQXI6nrE) containing footage of the computer JvN had built in the 1940ies.
+[Adventures of a Mathematician](https://archive.org/details/adventuresofmath0000ulam) is a wonderful book about JvN by Stan Ulam, himself a legendary mathematician.

   - Robin Milner.
 [Turing Award Lecture](https://dl.acm.org/doi/pdf/10.1145/151233.151240).
   - [Rich Hickey](https://en.wikipedia.org/wiki/Rich_Hickey), the creator of Clojure, says "State is Never Simple" in [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy/) at 31m35s and following.
 The morale is: It is easier not to complect if coding in a functional language.
 Memorable quotes: "By stateful I mean that every time you ask the same question you get a different answer."
 "I don't know,I don't want to know."
 "Represent data by data."
 "Easy is not simple."